jeffknupp/blog/in_progress/hardest_revisited.md

 list of that feed's entries.
 When we "refresh" our feeds, we simply want to add new items to the end of the associated feed list.

 This is clearly a parallelizable task.
-If we're using threads, we simply give each thread a subset of the dictionary keys (i.e. feed URLs).
-For each key it receives, a thread will fetch new posts for that feed and append them to the feed's list in our feed dictionary.
-We needn't be concerned with locking access to the feed dictionary since we know that each thread will be appending to independent lists.
+With threads, we would simply give each thread a subset of the dictionary keys (i.e. feed URLs).
+For each key it receives, a thread will fetch new items in the associated feed and append  them to the feed's item list in our dictionary.
+We needn't be concerned with locking the feed dictionary since we know that each thread will be appending to independent lists.

-Using processes, the work is divided as before.
+With processes, the work is still divided as before.
 The default behaviour for processes,  however, is to not share memory with the process that created them.
-Global variables are an exception to this, but if you're using global variables on a regular basis Thus our child processes must shares data via messaging rather than shared access to the feed dictionary.
+Global variables are an exception to this, but if you're using global variables on a regular basis we have much more important things to discuss.
+Our child processes must share data via messaging rather than shared access to the feed dictionary.
 The usual issues associated with multithreaded code (like data corruption, deadlocks, etc) are no longer a concern.
 Since no two processes share access to memory, there is no chance of concurrent